telerik/winforms-docs/controls/toast-notification/getting-started.md

 ````

-As a result, the toast notification is successfully shown when you click teh button:
+As a result, the toast notification is successfully shown when you click the button:

 ![winforms/toast-notification-getting-started001](images/toast-notification-getting-started001.png)